FlorinAndrei/TensorAim/README.md

 Hardware for the laser mount was designed and built by Victor Andrei.

 ## Previous status updates (newest to oldest)

+Target detection, aiming with servo - ready for testing with laser.

 TensorAim can now detect humans in a live video stream.
 It can also determine xmin/xmax.
 Ready to connect to servo for aiming.